One really common problem we see among student golfers, both online and in person, is controlling the length of the backswing.

 That will inhibit how much you can turn.
 It's very simple.
 Biomechanically, when you have all your weight on the lead side, your muscles can't stretch far enough to over swing to the trail side.

-If you struggle with a really long backswing, it's probably because you're letting your weight shift to the outside of your trail foot.
+If you struggle with a really long backswing, it's probably because you're letting your to the outside of your trail foot.
 Your head is probably moving off the target, which encourages your weight to move to the trail side.

 When your weight shift gets off to the trail side, it's really easy to make a massive turn and get really long and loose at the top, and that's what you don't want.